 On May 19, Verizon released the 2020 Data Breach Investigations Report (DBIR).
-This annual report analyses real-world security incidents and breaches impacting organisations around the globe.
+This annual report analyzes real-world security incidents and breaches impacting organizations around the globe.

-The report draws on analysis of different types of data breaches from 81 contributing organisations, including Proofpoint.
+The report draws on data from 81 contributing organizations, including Proofpoint.
 It analyses 32,002 security incidents of which 3,950 were confirmed data breaches.

-Below, we explore the top threat vectors of the top three types of data breaches identified by this comprehensive analysis and offer some suggestions for how to equip your organisation to protect against each.
+Below, we explore the top three types of data breaches and the security vectors identified by this comprehensive analysis, additionally offering some suggestions for how to equip your organization to protect against each.

 THE TOP THREE DATA BREACH VECTORS